Note: This complete guide on on how to create an online course is available for free as a 47-page PDF: download here your free course creation PDF.

 Depending on the size of your audience, just a handful of sales might already be a good enough sign that your idea is a good one and worth pursuing further.

-Because even a small number of sales sends you the signal that yes your course idea is valid and people are interested in it, so you will be recording the right course, that your prospective students are looking for.
+Even a small number of sales sends you the signal that yes your course idea is valid and people are interested in it.

 Step 4: Create your Course Outline

 This is another super important step, that tends too often to be overlooked by new course creators.

 Before jumping straight to creating an online course, it's important to take some time to organize your thoughts.